benjamin-heasly/geffenlab-ephys-pipeline/docs/run-phy.md

 ### Selecting a Phy subdirectory.

-The script will search the cortex analysis subdirectory for the given session, for `params.py` files and the associated directories of `.tsv` and `.npy` files.
+The script will search the cortex `analysis/` subdirectory for the given session, for `params.py` files and the associated directories of `.tsv` and `.npy` files.
 It might find multuple Phy directories, as from multiple probes, recordings, or stages of processing.
 If so, it will prompt you to choose one of them by number.